cdebodt/Fast_Multi-scale_NE/README.md

 ## Package functionality

-The main functions of the fast_ms_ne.py file are:
+Neighbor Embedding

-- 'mssne': nonlinear dimensionality reduction through multi-scale SNE (Ms SNE), as presented in the reference [2] below and summarized in [1].
+- `mssne`: nonlinear dimensionality reduction through multi-scale SNE (Ms SNE), as presented in the reference [2] below and summarized in [1].
 This function enables reducing the dimension of a data set.
 Given a data set with N samples, the 'mssne' function has O(N**2 log(N)) time complexity.
 It can hence run on databases with up to a few thousands of samples.
-This function is based on the Cython implementations in 'cython_implem.pyx'.
+This function is based on the Cython implementations in `fmsne_implem.pyx`.

-- 'mstsne': nonlinear dimensionality reduction through multi-scale t-SNE (Ms t-SNE), as presented in the reference [6] below and summarized in [1].
+- `mstsne`: nonlinear dimensionality reduction through multi-scale t-SNE (Ms t-SNE), as presented in the reference [6] below and summarized in [1].
 This function enables reducing the dimension of a data set.
 Given a data set with N samples, the 'mstsne' function has O(N**2 log(N)) time complexity.
 It can hence run on databases with up to a few thousands of samples.
-This function is based on the Cython implementations in 'cython_implem.pyx'.
+This function is based on the Cython implementations in `fmsne_implem.pyx`.

-- 'fmssne': nonlinear dimensionality reduction through fast multi-scale SNE (FMs SNE), as presented in the reference [1] below.
+- `fmssne`: nonlinear dimensionality reduction through fast multi-scale SNE (FMs SNE), as presented in the reference [1] below.
 This function enables reducing the dimension of a data set.
 Given a data set with N samples, the 'fmssne' function has O(N (log(N))**2) time complexity.
 It can hence run on very large-scale databases.
-This function is based on the Cython implementations in 'cython_implem.pyx'.
+This function is based on the Cython implementations in `fmsne_implem.pyx`.

-- 'fmstsne': nonlinear dimensionality reduction through fast multi-scale t-SNE (FMs t-SNE), as presented in the reference [1] below.
+- `fmstsne`: nonlinear dimensionality reduction through fast multi-scale t-SNE (FMs t-SNE), as presented in the reference [1] below.
 This function enables reducing the dimension of a data set.
 Given a data set with N samples, the 'fmstsne' function has O(N (log(N))**2) time complexity.
 It can hence run on very large-scale databases.
-This function is based on the Cython implementations in 'cython_implem.pyx'.
+This function is based on the Cython implementations in `fmsne_implem.pyx`.

+Quality control

-- 'eval_dr_quality': unsupervised evaluation of the quality of a low-dimensional embedding, as introduced in [3, 4] and employed and summarized in [1, 2, 5].
+- `eval_dr_quality`: unsupervised evaluation of the quality of a low-dimensional embedding, as introduced in [3, 4] and employed and summarized in [1, 2, 5].
 This function enables computing DR quality assessment criteria measuring the neighborhood preservation from the